Gamers Supporting Veterans Through Wounded Warrior Project

 Wounded Warrior Project is transforming the way America's injured veterans are empowered, employed, and engaged in our communities.
-Generous support from communities like the gaming and streaming community allows WWP to continue to provide free services in mental health, career counseling, and long-term rehabilitative care that changes lives.
+Generous support from communities like the gaming and streaming community allows WWP to continue to provide free veteran services in mental health, career counseling, and long-term rehabilitative care that changes lives.

 "We know how supportive the gaming community is," said Gary Corless, WWP warrior support.
 "We're grateful for the care they have shown to our nation's veterans."